Hunting licences and permits

 All provinces require hunters to obtain a letter of permission from the landowner or his representative to hunt on the property.
 The letter of permission also allows hunters to remove the meat of hunted animals.

 A special permit is required to transport the meat of warthogs and bush pigs.
 Permits are issued per carcass.
-The meat of split hoof animals may not be transported from certain areas – e.g. where foot-and-mouth disease is endemic - without undergoing special treatment and/or after being cooked.
+The meat of cloven hoof animals may not be transported from certain areas – e.g., where foot-and-mouth disease is endemic.
+The meat of these animals must be cooked first, before transporting it outside the region.

 Preparation for the hunt